 The authorized share capital of NFI consists of an unlimited number of Shares.
-As at December 29, 2019, 62,493,880 Shares were issued and outstanding.
+As at January 2, 2022, 77,130,747 Shares were issued and outstanding.

-Holders of Shares are entitled to receive dividends as and when declared by the board of directors of NFI (the "Board") and are entitled to one vote per Share on all matters to be voted on at all meetings of shareholders.
+Holders of Shares are entitled to receive dividends as and when declared by the Board and are entitled to one vote per Share on all matters to be voted on at all meetings of shareholders.
 Upon the voluntary or involuntary liquidation, dissolution or winding-up of NFI, the holders of Shares are entitled to share ratably in the remaining assets available for distribution, after payment of liabilities.